armaber/articles/HDUF/brief.md

 The 1<sup>st</sup> line gives a heads-up about the disassembly duration: a smaller file was processed in 1.26 hours on the same system.

-The decompilation is done in parallel using all cores but 1.
+All cores but 1 execute the decompilation.
 Once completed, the `.meta` file contains:

 * *OS* and *computer* where the BSOD occurred
 * *image* path and *hash*.
 The hash identifies duplicates, resulting in a decompilation